The Tsunami Risk Modeller’s Toolkit

 Software and tools for tsunami risk analysis

-The Tsunami Risk Modeller’s Toolkit (TRMTK) ( DOI ), is a library of Matlab and Python scripts and Jupyter notebooks (to compute and visualize the empirical fragility assessment using generalized linear regression model and Bayesian model class selection).
+The Tsunami Risk Modeller’s Toolkit (TRMTK) ( DOI ), is a library of Matlab and Python scripts and Jupyter notebooks to compute and visualize the empirical fragility and vulnerability assessment.

 To contribute, you can establish your branch on ETRiS GitHub repository